carinasauter/wwcode-august2016/README.md

 > ### The problem

 > We're going to use a really common unsupervised machine-learning technique called **clustering**.
 Often, we have a bunch of data that we know nothing about, and we want to find out what patterns there are in the data.
-> Clustering is a way we can try finding natural groupings in data — by putting data points that are like each other, but unlike others, in the same cluster.
+> Clustering is a way we can look for natural groupings in data — by putting data points that are like each other, but unlike others, in the same cluster.

 > Clustering lets us pinpoint data points that are anomalous, or out of the ordinary.
 For example, it can help us discover problems on servers or with sensor-equipped machinery, where we often need to detect failure modes we haven't seen before.